ovh/docs/pages/web/microsoft-collaborative-solutions/feature_footers/guide.en-gb.md

 ---
-title: 'Exchange : How to create an automatic signature'
+title: 'Creating automatic signatures'
-excerpt: This guide explains how to create an automatic signature for Exchange
+excerpt: 'Find out how to add automatic signatures to your email accounts'
 slug: exchange_20132016_how_to_create_an_automatic_signature
 section: 'Exchange account features'
 order: 3